Menu Item Extras Overview - Lemberg Solutions

 Get a Fieldable Drupal Menu: Menu Item Extras Overview

-We did deep research into menu implementation in Drupal 8, and, surprisingly, menu items in Drupal 8 are entities, and any entities in Drupal 8 could have fields.
-But the existing modules and the Drupal core do not use it to add fields.
-Modules usually use additional entity type or menu item attributes to store data from attached fields.
+We did extensive research into menu implementation in Drupal 8, and surprisingly, we found out that menu items in Drupal 8 were entities, and any entities in Drupal 8 could have fields.
+Yet, the existing modules and the Drupal core did not use entities to add fields.
+Modules usually use additional entity types or menu item attributes to store data from attached fields.

 Menu%20Item%20Extras%20overview-01.svg